Fort Myers Sun Sox

 The Fort Myers Sun Sox were one of the eight original franchises that began play in the Senior Professional Baseball Association in 1989.
 The club was managed by Pat Dobson, while Joe Coleman, Dyar Miller, Jerry Terrell and Tony Torchia served as coaches.
 The Sun Sox played their home games at Terry Park in Fort Myers.

 The Sun Sox finished their inaugural season in second place in the Southern Division with a 37–35 record.
 Their offense was led by the league's top hitter, Tim Ireland, who posted a .374 batting average, while Kim Allen topped the circuit with 33 stolen bases and Amos Otis belted 11 home runs.
-Unfortunately, the Sun Sox were eliminated by the Bradenton Explorers in the playoffs.
+The Sun Sox were eliminated by the Bradenton Explorers in the playoffs.

 The following season, ownership squabbles in Fort Myers caused the Sun Sox to fold and the league to cease operations less than halfway through its second season.

 The statistics for all teams that played the 1989–90 season were published in the Sporting News on February 12, 1990, pages 30–31 "Assessing the Boys of Winter".